 by the French philosopher Descartes who wrote in his Discourse on Method: “…knowing the force and the action of fire, water, air, the stars, heavens and all other bodies that environ us, as distinctly as we know the different crafts of our artisans, we can in the same way employ them in all those uses to which they are adapted, and thus render ourselves the masters and possessors of nature.”
 It is this co-penetration of the arts and the sciences ultimately achieved through algebraic calculation that grounds our experience as human beings as subjectum in the world conceived as objectum.

 “Faith” is an “experience” that is not a matter of will, or choice, or merit.
 “Experience” is what is given to us.
 Faith is a matter of luck or of chance.
-Anyone who has spent time in IB workshops or in meetings with their colleagues knows that their intellects are not lit up by love.
+Anyone who has spent time in IB workshops or in meetings with their colleagues knows that their intellects are not lit up by love when they “experience” such workshops.
 When “faith” is an “experience” it is not dependent on willing.
 It is necessary to say this because we Western human beings have had our understanding of will shaped by Kant, Leibniz and Nietzsche.
 What is being said in Weil’s statement here is something concerning human beings that is at a higher level than the level at which our willing is concerned with our praxis or practical doings.
 Love knows itself as “needing” (the god Eros is two-faced in being the god of both Fullness and Need).
-Will now thinks of itself as “empowerment” through creativity.
+Will now thinks of itself as “empowerment” through creativity, including the creativity of ourselves.
 In many of our TOK classes, we degrade the mysteries of faith by making them a matter for affirmation or negation rather than a matter for contemplation and thinking.

 For Nietzsche, the realization of the foundation, rootedness and growth of nihilism is captured in his statement “God is dead”, by which he means the “Christian God” has lost his power over beings and over the determination of human beings.
 “Christian God” also stands for the “transcendent” in general in Nietzsche: “ideals”, “norms”, “principles”, “rules”, “ends”, and “values” which are set “above” being in order to give life as a whole a purpose, unity and a meaning.
 For those who still believe in a God their belief, according to Nietzsche, is comparable to the light of a star which has been extinguished for millennia but which is still gleaming; but its gleaming is a mere “appearance”.